ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 Medical Data Networks LLC may receive Complaints through any form of User Communication.

-All Complaints will be submitted to, or forwarded to Medical Data Networks LLC's Support team within 1 business day, in order to handle as follows (see Appendix II):
+All Complaints will be submitted to, or forwarded to Medical Data Networks LLC's Support team within 1 business day.
-This is accomplished by creating a (HELPY.io) support ticket, per TWI-0001, to reply to the customer.
-This may be done by sending an email message to support@t1pal.com and/or by an agent logging in and creating a ticket at https://t1pal.helpy.io.
+This is accomplished when a support ticket is created on the technical support [web page](https://t1pal.HELPY.io).
+In addition, this particular ticketing system facilitates the collection of additional detail by linked email exchanges as needed to fully explain the complaint and/or any conditions surrounding the complaint.
+Alternatively, complaints may also be received when an email is sent to support@t1pal.com and/or support@t1pa.helpy.com.

 All Complaints will be evaluated by a Medical Data Networks LLC employee.
-Complaints that meet the definition of a Reportable Event will be clearly tagged and escalated to a Medical Data Networks LLC executive (VP level or higher).
+Complaints that meet the definition of a Reportable Event will be clearly tagged within the ticketing system and added to (or used to update) a Reportable Event Spreadsheet maintained by Medical Data Networks LLC quality VP.

-All Reportable Events will be promptly investigated by a Medical Data Networks LLC executive.
+All Reportable Events will be promptly investigated by a Medical Data Networks LLC quality VP.
 Risk analysis, mitigation and control will be performed per SOP-0006 Risk Management.

 Complaints that are not deemed to be Reportable Events will be evaluated regularly as part of a routine review.